ZackWilde27/Z3dPy/README.md

 clock = pygame.time.Clock()
 ```

-Next we create our camera object. width and height should match the output screen
+Next we create a camera object. width and height should match the output screen.

 ```python
 # Create our camera (x, y, z, width, height)
 myCamera = zp.Camera(0, 0, 0, 1280, 720)
 ```

-Now we load our mesh, I'll use the built-in susanne.
+Now we load a mesh, I'll use the built-in susanne.

 For games it's handy to combine meshes into Things, but this example doesn't need those.